 CFAA Continuing Education… in class or online

 We offer continuing education for Canadian Fire Alarm Association Registered Technicians, which gives you credits toward your annual quotas for registration renewal.
 You need 8 credits a year, of which 2 must be “Category One”.
-Credits taken this year can be applied this year or next.
+If, like most technicians, you renew annually, credits must be taken within the 12 months preceding your renewal.
+If you renew every two years, the credits must be taken within the preceding 24 months.
 More info at www.cfaa.ca/cecreditform.aspx.
 If you are unemployed or if your employer will pay for this training, you may be eligible for government help with the cost.
 Contact us if you would like to explore this.

 We offer 8 “Category One” credits in 8 hours.
 Class size is limited to 35 people, so you receive personal attention for the questions that matter to you.
 For full credit you must pass a knowledge test at the end.
-These credits can fill all of your requirements for one year, or may be used over two years in combination with other credits.
+These credits can fill all of your requirements for one year, or (if you renew every two years) may be used in combination with other credits to fill your quota. .
 Cost $285 plus HST, includes lunch.

 - The Real Effects of Fire: Emerging Trends (8 hours).
 Consists of: